-Should I stay or leave my relationship?
-You may be having some doubts about a difficult or unfulfilling relationship.
+Maybe you’re asking yourself should I end my relationship?
+Or perhaps you’re having doubts about a difficult or unfulfilling relationship.
 No relationship is perfect all of the time.
 In most cases, some amount of questioning is to be expected and healthy.
-However, how do you know when the stress and anxiety they are causing, become too much.
-And the healthiest option is to leave?
+However, how do you know when the stress and anxiety they are causing, become too much?
+And when the healthiest option is to leave.

-The following questions could help you come to a decision.
+The following questions will help you with your relationship doubts.

 The exception to this is wanting to change a behaviour that is actually damaging, such as alcohol abuse or aggression.
 However, you need to ask yourself are they willing and ready to change?
 If the answer is genuinely yes, then encouraging them to get help and see where your relationship goes once the issues are dealt with.
 If the answer is no, it’s going to be very hard for you to force them.

 Are your own issues getting in the way?

 Are you tempted to leave your relationship because it is easier than facing up to some of your own issues?
 Perhaps a fear of abandonment, commitment issues or jealousy are making you feel that the relationship is not working.
 When in fact dealing with your own past and insecurities could offer relief and a new found appreciation of your relationship and partner.